 For the past eight years he kept busy at his prayers, kept in touch with a multitude of friends in Negros, was well-informed of everything that happened in the Region and enjoyed an occasional game of bridge with Columban colleagues.

 Paddy was a dedicated, hard-working missionary and a dear friend of the Filipino people.
 We will miss his loyal presence in the oratory, in the dining-room and in the sun-room of the nursing home.
+He died on 15 April 2019.

 May he rest in peace